mccabe082/datasciencecoursera/Reproducable Research/Course Project 2/readme.md

 This project involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
 This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.

-## General Question

-which types of events are most harmful to population health? which types of events have the greatest economic consequences?

-## Datascience Question

-which types of events hqve produced the most reported fatalities overall and in laters years? which types of events have the largest reported cost overall and in later years?

 ## Datascience Question (refined/needs clarification w/stakeholder)

+-   General Question: which types of events are most harmful to population health?
-which types of events hqve produced the most total reported fatalities (sum of *direct*, *indirect* and *delayed*) overall? which instance led to the greatest reported total fatalities - what type was it? which types of events have the largest reported total cost (*private* plus *public*) overall? which instance led to the greatest reported total cost - what type was it?
+    -   which types of events hqve produced the most total reported fatalities (sum of *direct*, *indirect* and *delayed*) overall?
+    -   which instance led to the greatest reported total fatalities - what type was it?
+-   General Question: which types of events have the greatest economic consequences?
+    -   which types of events have the largest reported total cost (*private* plus *public*) overall?
+    -   which instance led to the greatest reported total cost - what type was it?

 # File Structure